The Lewis University Faculty Scholar Award application is for one semester in the following academic year.

 The LOI and proposal submission and review process for the Caterpillar Scholar Award program is the same as the Lewis University Scholar Award program.
 Applicants must submit a detailed budget with the proposal that specifically itemizes the supplies, equipment, or time requested.
 If time is requested, it must be stipulated whether reassignment time is requested for fall and/or spring semester.

 LOI's should be submitted electronically, via this website.
-Proposals should be submitted electronically via e-mail to Dr. James Rago
+Proposals should be submitted electronically via e-mail to Dr. Joyce Hayward

-, Co-Chairs of the Culture of Inquiry Advisory Committee.
+, Co-Chairs of the Culture of Inquiry Coordinating Committee.